 Sandy Martin spearheads our first grant

 A long-time supporter of inner-city programs and a Board Member of Northwest Tennis Patrons, Sandy Martin, agreed to spearhead the project with a first-time grant from the Patrons of $10,000.
 Martin sought out the help of two key individuals who had worked in the Minneapolis Urban Tennis programs for more than 25 years, John King and Fred King.

 With fundraising support from Bernie Gunderson, they set about to open 3 sites in the City of Saint Paul in the summer of 1991.
 Those sites were chosen in order to provide opportunities for youth in an area of low-income housing where few opportunities existed for young people.
 The Bucky Olson Courts at Saint Paul Central, El Rio Vista and Dayton's Bluff were chosen in order to focus on African-American, Hispanic and Asian populations.
 During that first summer, 125 young people participated in the program.
-In 2010 that number has reached over 5,000.
+In 2010 that number had reached over 3,000.

 Partnership with the Winter Carnival and White Bear Racquet Club

 A partnership was also formed with the Winter Carnival Tennis Classic, run at the White Bear Racquet Club, and through the support of Paul Steinhauser, all proceeds were dedicated to Saint Paul Urban Tennis.
 Those donors became the mainstay of funding for future solicitations in Saint Paul.

 Ernie Greene--A Saint Paul tennis legend gets involved in SPUT

 Meanwhile, the late and great, Ernie Greene had been working with young people through the Martin Luther King Tennis Buffs.
 He would typically work with 20-25 young people, twice a week during the summer months.